DevRakeshPamu/DevRakeshPamu/README.md

 ## Hi I'm Rakesh

-I'm a **Senior Android Developer** pasionate about building modern scalable, mobile applications using **Kotlin**, **Jetpack Compose**, and, **clean architecture**.
+I'm a **Sr Mobile Application Developer** pasionate about building modern scalable, mobile applications using **Kotlin**, **Jetpack Compose**, and, **clean architecture**.
 I Specialize in end to end Android Development and enjoy solving real-world problems with robust app design and smart integration.

 ----